Hugh Lloyd-Jones

 Sir Peter Hugh Jefferd Lloyd-Jones FBA (21 September 1922 – 5 October 2009) was a British classical scholar and Regius Professor of Greek at the University of Oxford.
+Educated at Westminster School and at Christ Church, Oxford, he served as a linguist and intelligence officer during the Second World War, including a stint at the code-breaking centre at Bletchley Park.
+After a brief fellowship at Jesus College, Cambridge, he moved to Corpus Christi College, Oxford, where he remained for the rest of his academic career.
+In 1961, he was made Regius Professor of Greek.

+Lloyd-Jones's publications included editions of the Greek playwrights Menander, Sophocles and Aeschylus, as well as works on classical literature and classical reception.
+He was knighted on his retirement in 1989, and died in 2009 in Wellesley, Massachusetts, where he lived with his second wife, Mary Lefkowitz.

 Early life and education

-Lloyd-Jones was educated at Westminster School where he developed an interest in Modern History before being converted to Classics by his Headmaster, J. T. Christie.
-He pursued undergraduate and postgraduate studies at Christ Church, Oxford, but his studies were interrupted by the Second World War.
-In February 1942, he was one of a group consisting mostly of classicists from Oxford and Cambridge who were assigned to study Japanese at the secret Bedford Japanese School run by Captain Oswald Tuck RN.
+Lloyd-Jones was educated at Westminster School where he developed an interest in Modern History before being converted to classics by his headmaster, J. T. Christie.
+He pursued undergraduate and postgraduate studies at Christ Church, Oxford.
+He achieved first class honours in "Mods" in 1941.

+His studies, however, were interrupted by the Second World War.
+In February 1942, he was one of a group consisting mostly of classicists from Oxford and Cambridge who were assigned to study Japanese at the secret Bedford Japanese School run by Captain Oswald Tuck of the Royal Navy.
 Lloyd-Jones was in the first course run at the school, which lasted for only five months.
 After Bedford he was sent to the Military Wing at Bletchley Park, and then he received further training at the Foreign Office and the Ministry of Economic Warfare.
+He was granted an emergency commission as a second lieutenant in the British Indian Army on 15 December 1942.
 Subsequently he was posted to the Wireless Experimental Centre, Delhi, where he worked as an officer in the Intelligence Corps.
-According to Oswald Tuck’s account, these three were the ‘key men’ at the Wireless Experimental Centre.
-He was invited to join the British Commonwealth Occupation Force in Japan, but turned it down as he was eager to get back to his studies.
-He ended the War as a Captain.
+According to Oswald Tuck's account, these three were the "key men" at the Wireless Experimental Centre.
+He transferred to the British Army on 1 September 1945, with seniority in the rank of lieutenant from 15 June 1943.
+Following the end of the war, he was invited to join the British Commonwealth Occupation Force in Japan, but turned it down as he was eager to get back to his studies.
+He ended the war as a captain.